pelias/pelias/milestones/alt_names/README.md

 ## Functionality

-- Store admin hierarchy place names in the native language of the parent country
+- Store admin hierarchy place names in the native language of the parent country for `addresses`, `venue`, and `street` layers
   - for example `Кремль, Russia` should be `Кремль, Россия`
-- Import and search nicknames for venues in OSM, such as airport codes for example
-  - for example searching for `JFK` should return `John F Kennedy Int'l Airport`
-- Import and search for WOF venues in many languages
+- Store place names in all available languages for WOF places (not venues)
-- Refactor query logic to first search for all the admin areas separately and then use the found GIDs to perform the full place query
+- Refactor query logic to perform the search in two stages:
+  - 1st: search for all the admin areas separately, locating their GIDs, centroids, and all available names
+  - 2nd: use the found GIDs to perform the full place query, also allowing for a broader search in nearby areas where the centroid of the most granular parent is used as a focus point
-  - for example a query like `Lancaster, PA` will first query all admin layers for `PA` and once that has returned the GID for Pennsylvania another query will be formed to find anything named `Lancaster` that also has `parent.region_gid` equal to the GID from the fist query
+    - e.g.: a query like `Lancaster, PA` will first query all admin layers for `PA` and once that has returned the GID for Pennsylvania another query will be formed to find anything named `Lancaster` that also has `parent.region_gid` equal to the GID from the fist query
 - Search for WOF admin areas in many languages
-- Search for OSM venues in many languages
-- Import and search nicknames for venues in WOF
-- Ensure performance is not diminished
+- Add `language` query parameter that will dictate which language the labels are to be displayed in
+  - consider which endpoints should support this ___(would it make caching ineffective for autocomplete?)___
+  - if no `lang` parameter is specified, default to `eng`
+  - for example if `lang=rus`, the label should be `Кремль, Россия`, and if it's set to `lang=eng` the label should be `Kremlin, Russia`

 _Note: GeoNames importers will not be updated as part of this work._

 ## Operations

+- Ensure performance is not diminished
 - Potentially we would need to add more machines to support additional volume of data and more complex query logic